Estimation of Local Average Treatment Effect by Data Combination: Introduction

 \section{Introduction}

 Estimating the causal effects of treatment on an outcome of interest is central to optimal decision making in many real-world problems, such as policymaking, epidemiology, education, and marketing \cite{skovron2015practical,wood2008empirical,oreopoulos2006estimating,varian2016causal}.
-However, the identification and estimation of treatment effects usually relies on the untestable assumption referred to as \emph{unconfoundedness}, namely, independence between the treatment status and potential outcomes conditional on covariates \cite{imbens2015causal}.
+However, the identification and estimation of treatment effects usually relies on the untestable assumption referred to as \emph{unconfoundedness}, namely, independence between the treatment status and potential outcomes \cite{imbens2015causal}.
 Violations of unconfoundedness may occur not only in observational studies, but also in randomized controlled trials (RCTs) when compliance to the assigned treatment is not complete.
 For example, even if a coupon is distributed randomly to measure its effect on sales, the probability of using the coupon is likely to depend on the unobserved nature of the individuals.
 Moreover, noncompliance can also occur regardless of the individual's intentions.
 In online advertisement placement, the probability of watching the ad depends on the bidding strategy of other companies because ads that are actually displayed are determined through the real-time-bidding even if one tries to randomly place the ad.

 In such cases, it is well known that \emph{the local average treatment effect (LATE)} can be identified and estimated using the treatment assignment as an instrumental variable (IV) and conditions milder than unconfoundedness \cite{Imbens1994-mm,Angrist1996-cb,Frolich2007-hc}.
 LATE is the treatment effect measured for the subpopulation of compliers, individuals who always follow the given assignment.